Moving to or from Norway triggers many tax questions. The most common questions are related to Norwegian resident

 Exchange of information

 Norway has entered into the Tax Information Exchange Agreement.
 The purpose of this agreement is to promote international co-operation in tax matters through the exchange of information.
 The agreement gives the participants easy access to worldwide information about finances related to resident persons.

 In late 2017, Norwegian authorities started to request income, wealth and finance information from countries around the world.
 This was done to avoid tax evasion.

 If you are considered to be a Norwegian resident, it is essential to declare global economic information on your tax return.
 The tax authorities can start an investigation and gather necessary income- and wealth information from other countries.
 Penalty tax or fines may be levied if complete information is not reported.

 If you have foreign income and/or wealth which you have not previously declared to the Norwegian tax administration, you can avoid additional tax by using the voluntary correction process (tax amnesty).
-The tax office can change tax assessments dating back ten years.
+The tax office can change tax assessments dating back five years but also up to ten years in case of a severe breach of the reporting responsibilities.

 Would you like assistance with your Norwegian tax return?
 Please visit our website for more information and prices.